 Going back to the console on the treadmill, the back lit LCD display is nice and clear and provides all the usual feedback you’d expect to see including calories, speed, incline and so on.

-With a 10 year motor, 2 year on-site parts and labour warranty, lots of functions and a really nice running area the Reebok TT3.0 is a solid piece of kit.
+With a 10 year motor, 2 year on-site parts and labour warranty, lots of functions, a really nice running area and notwithstanding the price, the Reebok TT3.0 is a solid piece of kit

-The TT3.0 is a very nice, solid treadmill that's good to run on.
-It's also has tablet/smartphone connectivity for some interactive training and a logical, easy-to-use console.
-But, as good as it is, if you're shopping for a premium treadmill this does fall a bit short as the interactive side of things is nowhere near the level that something like iFit is at and the incline isn't all that steep.
-If it's premium you want, we'd suggest going for the Proform Pro 1000 has a slightly larger running area, a much steeper 12% incline, larger rollers and iFit compatibility.
-On the other hand, increase your budget just a little and there's the DKN EnduRun which features a true 15% incline and 3% decline, a host of personal trainer-led workout videos, a 10" touch-screen display and iFit subscription included, it leaves the TT3.0 trailing in the dust.
+The TT3.0 is a nice, solid treadmill that's good to run on.
+It also has tablet/smartphone connectivity for some interactive training and a logical, easy-to-use console.
+But, as good as it is, if you're shopping for a premium treadmill this does fall short on both the interactive side of things (which is nowhere near the level of iFit) and on the incline which isn't all that steep.
+For a good deal less money, the Proform Pro 1000 has a slightly larger running area, a much steeper 12% incline, larger rollers and iFit compatibility.
+On the other hand, increase your budget just a little and there's the DKN EnduRun which features a true 15% incline and a commercial-grade AC drive motor and is, without doubt, one of the best running experiences you'll get without straying into the world of commercial class running machines.

 Reebok Titanium TT3.0 Specifications